Catechesis and the Church's Commitment to the Family in Our Day

 …has to express God's saving love which precedes any moral and religious obligation on our part; it should not impose the truth but appeal to freedom; it should be marked by joy, encouragement, liveliness and a harmonious balance…All this demands on the part of the evangelizer certain attitudes which foster openness to the message: approachability, readiness for dialogue, patience, a warmth and welcome which is non-judgmental (EG §164).

 Through family prayer, the domestic church keeps alive the memory of Christ's love for the world, serving as an agent against secularization.
 But, it also implies a new way of understanding the parents' role as the first catechists.
 The parent's vocation as catechist does not mean the mother and father need to teach religious education to a child through a textbook.
-The parent is the first catechist because the mystery of salvation echoes in the household through daily practice of prayer.
+The parent is the first catechist because the mystery of salvation echoes in the household through the daily practice of prayer.
 Like begets like, and love of God is begotten by love of God.

 3. Apprenticeship for Marriage and Family Formation